The fact that most businesses fail within five years is hardly news for anyone with a pulse on the startup community.

 Step 1: Recruiting

 The hiring process is usually the origin story of all ensuing HR headaches.
-Especially in the startup’s early days, many founders foster the ‘too small to matter’ mentality when making operational decisions.
+Particularly in the startup’s early days, many founders foster the ‘too small to matter’ mentality when making operational decisions.

 Employee contracts are not optional